Field-mediated locomotor dynamics on highly deformable surfaces: Minimal model for vehicle dynamics

-The essential ingredients that make our self-propelled system display GR-like dynamics are: 1) the ability of the robot to deform the local environment and 2) a mechanism (in our case the caster and differential) which changes the direction of vehicle motion as a consequence of the local tilt of the vehicle.
-These two ingredients are reflected in our system in $k$, which is governed by the deformations of the membrane and in $\theta$, the heading angle of the vehicle.
-When both are taken together, they embody the direct coupling between the vehicle and its environment.
+where $ \Psi^2\equiv 1+z'^2$ and $z'\equiv \partial z/\partial r$ is the gradient of the vehicle's height $z$.
+These spatial-only geodesics are nearly straight lines in our setup (see Fig.S3 in SI).
+We will later show that the essential ingredients that generate this difference are the deformation of membrane by the vehicle, and the active nature of the system shown in the vehicle's ability to change the direction of motion as a consequence of the local tilt of the vehicle.
+These two aspects are reflected respectively in the acceleration strength $k$ governed by membrane deformation and $\theta$, the heading angle of the vehicle.

-Inspired by the resemblance of the robot paths to the orbital trajectories of test particles (i.e. particles that do not influence the gravitational field) around a non-spinning (Schwarzschild) black hole, we envisioned the possibility that the dynamics of the robot could be recast or mapped into geodesic motion (the motion of a test particle) in a fiducial space-time.
-Given the axi-symmetry of the experiment, we propose a fiducial space-time metric of the form